ndrewtl/airspace-jekyll/_posts/2018-10-31-iris-python-data-vis.md

 ## Summary

-In this tutorial we have looked at how to use the Python package ``iris``: an extension of the Python language for loading common types of Earth and climate science data foramts, such as NetCDF.
-Iris also is a powerful software package for manipulating, analysing. and plotting the data once loaded, making it an integrated tool for Earth and Climate data scientists.
+In this tutorial we have looked at how to use the Python package `iris`: an extension of the Python language for loading common types of Earth and climate science data foramts, such as NetCDF.
+Iris also is a powerful software package for manipulating, analysing. and plotting the data once loaded, making it an integrated tool for Earth and climate data scientists.

 ### Tutorial outcomes:

-#### 1.

-#### 2. You can run a simple test Python program on your computer
+#### 1. You understand why Iris is a useful tool in the Python community for dealing with climate data.

+#### 2. You know how to use the basic load functions for Iris

+#### 3. You can create an Iris "cube" and understand the basics of the data structure

+#### 4. You can apply more complex constraints to loading data from cubes, such as time and variable constraints.

+#### 5. You understand the basics of cube slicing.

+#### 6. You can create simple plots using the iris plotting interface.
+(Which is an extension of the `matplotlib` library.)